dmjohnsson23/micdrop/README.md

 ## Extensibility

 This library is designed for extensibility.
-Your can write your own sinks, sources, or pipeline items by extending `sink.Sink`, `source.Source`, and `pipeline.PipelineItem` respectively.
-You can also allow arbitrary classes to be used as pipeline items if you implement a method named `to_pipeline_source`, `to_pipeline_item`, or `to_pipeline_sink`.
+Your can write your own sinks, sources, or pipeline items by extending `sink.Sink`, `Source`, and `PipelineItem` respectively.
+You can also allow arbitrary classes to be used as pipeline items if you implement a method named `to_pipeline_source`, `to_pipeline_item`, or `to_pipeline_put` (Implement any one of the three).

 ## TODOs